base9-theme/base9-theme.github.io/src/assets/about.md

 try its best to display the best color without overriding it.
 (This is not implemented yet)

+## How to implement base9 color theme for your favorate program

+### Choose colors consistent with the rest of base9 ecosystem
+In order to have consistent theme across different programs using base9, Colors should have consistent use.

+In this section we will assume it's a dark theme.
+If it's a light theme, the reverse is true.

+How each base color should be used is specified in the schema.

+Other than the backgroud, each of 8 colors has 6 shades from darkest to the brightest:
+1. Signifies a slight difference from background.
+Used mostly for elevating UI component, highlighting even/old lines.
+Should not be used for highlighting for user attension.
+2. Used as highlighted background for user attension.
+3. Try not to use it as background or foreground.
+As it could make the constrast too low.
+Can sometimes be used as borders in UI.
+4. A darker shade of the normal color.
+5. The original color.
+6. Used as highlighting foreground.
+Try not to use it and use 2nd shade as background when possible.
+Since depending on the color palette, there might not be a color brighter than the original color.

+## Designing color palette

-## How the 9 color is used
+Each color is used differently in the base9 system.
+Although the use case might change slightly, here is the general run down:

-1. background.
-Assuming it is a dark theme, it is the darkest color ever possible in UI.
+1. Background.
+The darkest color ever possible in UI.
 It will also be used to mix other color to create darker shades.
-2. normal foreground.
-Assuming it is a dark theme, it is the brightest color ever possible in UI.
-It will also be used to mix other color to create brighter shades.
+2. Normal foreground.
 3. Used for symbols.
 4. Used for tags, search matches.
 5. Used for strings.